-- Additionally, to further engage with our stakeholders, we publish the quarterly SEVP Spotlight newsletter and the monthly SEVP Conference Bulletin. - The SEVP Spotlight is a quarterly newsletter distributed to more than 35,000 DSOs, as well as top academic associations and SEVP's government partners.
-Each newsletter provides updates on the latest information affecting our stakeholders and the program. - The SEVP Conference Bulletin is a monthly one-page bulletin to inform our conference stakeholders of the latest SEVP news and events.
-Past Conference Bulletin topics included seasonal tips and reminders for DSOs, news on the latest SEVP publications, as well as updates on SEVP's participation at stakeholder conferences and events. - To subscribe to the SEVP Spotlight or Conference Bulletin, please email SEVPCommunications@ice.dhs.gov and we will add you to our distribution list. - SEVP is constantly expanding our outreach through stakeholder conferences and events, and welcomes the opportunity to participate in your conference.
-To inquire about SEVP attending your upcoming conference, please submit a request that includes event details to SEVPCommunications@ice.dhs.gov. - SEVP wants to hear from you about this presentation and any other SEVP presentations you attend.
+- SEVP also recently joined LinkedIn!
+We encourage DSOs to follow us to get the latest SEVP news, updates and reminders. - SEVP is constantly expanding our outreach through stakeholder conferences and events, and welcomes the opportunity to participate in your conference or event.
+To inquire about SEVP attending your upcoming conference, submit a request that includes event details to SEVPOutreach@ice.dhs.gov. - The SEVP Conference Bulletin is a monthly one-page newsletter to inform our conference stakeholders of the latest SEVP news and events.
+Past topics include seasonal tips and reminders for DSOs, news on the latest SEVP publications, as well as updates on SEVP's participation at stakeholder conferences and events.
+To subscribe to the SEVP Conference Bulletin, please email SEVPOutreach@ice.dhs.gov and we will add you to our distribution list. - SEVP wants to hear from you about this presentation and any other SEVP presentations you attend.
 The best way to provide your feedback is through the Stakeholder Satisfaction Survey on Study in the States.
-The survey is available at StudyintheStates.dhs.gov/Survey. - We review your comments throughout the year and incorporate your thoughts and feedback into future presentations.
+The survey is available at StudyintheStates.dhs.gov/Survey. - We review your comments throughout the year and incorporate your feedback into future presentations.
 Your opinion is vital to SEVP continuing to meet your needs.
-Please complete the survey as soon as this presentation is over. - If you have case-specific questions, please contact the SEVP Response Center by email at SEVP@ice.dhs.gov, or by phone at 703-603-3400. - For technical issues, please contact the SEVIS Help Desk by email at SEVIShelpdesk@ice.dhs.gov, or by phone at 800-892-4829. - For additional contact information, please visit our Contact Page on Study in the States. - Thank you for tuning into our Spring/Summer 2015 Conference Presentation.
+Please complete the survey as soon as this presentation is over. - If you have questions related to the international student process, please contact the SEVP Response Center (SRC) by: - Phone at 703-603-3400 or 800-892-4829, or - For case-specific questions, email SEVP@ice.dhs.gov. - For technical issues, email SEVISHelpDesk@ice.dhs.gov. - The SRC is open Monday through Friday, from 8 a.m. to 8 p.m.
+ET, except holidays. - For additional contact information, please visit our Contact Page on Study in the States. - Thank you for tuning into our Spring/Summer 2015 Conference Presentation.
 SEVP looks forward to engaging with our stakeholders during this conference season.
 Once again, we encourage you to provide your feedback on this presentation, or any other SEVP conference or event, through our Stakeholder Satisfaction Survey at StudyintheStates.dhs.gov/Survey.